mw-root/wampoo_rules/decks.md

 ## Rager Deck

-Add the following from a second deck:
+Add the all of the following cards from a second deck:
 - Jokers
+- Aces
 - Kings
 - Queens
 - Jacks